StealthBadger747/KubeNodeSmith/README.md

 ## What’s in the repo?

 - `cmd/nodesmith` – the main event.
 Polls the cluster, talks to providers, labels nodes.
+- `apis` – Go types for the Kubernetes CRDs.
-- `internal/config` – YAML loader with validation and duration helpers.
+- `internal/config` – CRD loader with validation and duration helpers.
 - `internal/kube.go` – all the Kubernetes querying, labelling, and resource math.
 - `internal/provider` – provider interface + the current Proxmox implementation.
-- `example-configs` – reference configs and notes to copy from.
-- `manifests` – deployment YAML (plain or Argo CD) plus a couple “stress the scheduler” workloads.
+- `manifests` – CRDs, deployment YAML (plain or Argo CD), sample autoscaler resources, and “stress the scheduler” workloads.

 ---